FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Hamilton, Hamelton, Hameldon, Hamildon, Hamylton, Hambleton and many more.

-Another 507 words (36 lines of text) are included under the topic Early Hambleton Notables in all our PDF Extended History products.
+Another 211 words (15 lines of text) are included under the topic Early Hambleton Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Hambleton family moved to Ireland, but this topic is not covered in this excerpt.
-Another 305 words (22 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 305 words (22 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: